heikomat/element-call-traefik/README.md

 - Login with a user on your homeserver
 - Try starting a call

+# App-Support
-# App-Support: Videocall-button in Element X
+## Videocall-button in Element X
 you matrix-domain has to serve the correctly configured `/.well-known/element/element.json` in order for the element x app uses your self-hosted element-call website when using the video-call button

-# App-Support: Videocall-button and Video-Rooms in the Element Webapp
+## Videocall-button and Video-Rooms in the Element Webapp
 If you self-host the element-web app (see the element-web/compose.yaml for an example), you can provide a json-config-file.
 In there you can specify this:
 ```json
 {